Complaints by other stakeholders

 After submitting a complaint you will receive an email acknowledging it has been received.

 An initial assessment of your complaint will be conducted to determine whether it is able to be accepted.
-In light of this assessment, we may decide not to accept your complaint or refer your complaint to another agency.
+In light of this assessment, we may decide not to accept your complaint or refer your complaint to another agency, if appropriate.

 If TEQSA accepts your complaint